 As we all know, a swimming pool is a place we go to refresh, relax, and enjoy some time off from our busy day.
-It’s a small sanctuary that always needs proper maintenance to give you the best relaxation and fun we’ll need.
+It’s a small sanctuary that always needs proper maintenance to give you the perfect relaxation and fun we’ll need.
 That’s why pool maintenance has to be taken seriously.
 Fortunately, the process isn’t as tricky as most pool owners think.

-If you’ve just installed a swimming pool, planning to get one or moving into a new home with a swimming pool, you need to keep some pool maintenance fundamentals at your fingertips.
+If you’ve just installed a swimming pool, you’re planning to get one, or you recently moved into a new home with a swimming pool, you have to keep the pool maintenance fundamentals I will discuss here at your fingertips.

 Understanding your swimming pool

 Better pool maintenance starts with you understanding your swimming pool well.
 And to sit there and say your swimming pool is fully functional and safe, you need to know that you run through all of its components and make sure they are all clean and functional.
 So, start by understanding the type of your swimming pool and its features before putting on your gear, ready for some action.

 1) Know your Swimming Pool Type (above-ground, semi-inground or inground pool)

 When trying to understand your swimming pool, the ideal place to start is to know what type of swimming pool you have.
 This will help you figure out the right approach to some regions of pool maintenance.